AstraZeneca-NGS/VarDictJava/Readme.md

 VarDict also handles complex variants (for example, an insertion that is close to SNV or to deletion) using specialized ad-hoc methods.

-Structural Variants are looked after simple variants.
+Structural Variants are looked for after simple variants.
 VarDict supported DUP, INV and DEL structural variants.

 #### Variant Description String
 The description string encodes a variant for VarDict internal use.